PyHDI/Pyverilog/README.md

     sudo apt-get install iverilog

 - Jinja2: 2.8 or later
-- pytest: 2.8.2 or later
-- pytest-pythonpath: 0.7 or later

 Install on your python environment by using pip.

-    pip install jinja2 pytest pytest-pythonpath
+    pip install jinja2

 Options
 --------------------

+- pytest: 2.8.2 or later
+- pytest-pythonpath: 0.7 or later

+These softwares are required for running the tests in tests and examples.

+    pip install pytest pytest-pythonpath

 - Graphviz: 2.38.0 or later
 - Pygraphviz: 1.3.1 or later

-These softwares are option for graph visualization in dataflow/graphgen.py and controlflow/controlflow_analyzer.py.
+These softwares are required for graph visualization by dataflow/graphgen.py and controlflow/controlflow_analyzer.py.

     sudo apt-get install graphviz
     pip install pygraphviz